 The beginner’s choice (in most cases)

-So long as you plan to start fly fishing for trout in streams, rivers or lakes, your first line should probably be a six weight floating line.
-We stock complete lines (Tippet and Leader) in the sizes you need to get started.
+So long as you plan to start fly fishing for trout in streams, rivers or lakes, using all types of flies, your first line should probably be a six weight floating line.

 with thanks to Judy Lehmberg